• Blog

 One of the most effective ways to create integrations for our software is to use the API (Application Programming Interface) structure.

 APIs facilitate communication between a user and an application.
 But at the same time, users don’t need to know the details of the development process and the structure of the system that they will use.
-REST provides some specific criteria that are aimed at standardization and ensuring more flexible communication between different platforms.

 When an API meets the standards suggested by the REST architectural style, it can be described as a RESTful API.